 Incentives are based on charger power level and number of chargers.
 Charging port count is determined by the number of electric vehicles capable of being charged simultaneously per charger at the listed power level.

-*Enhanced incentives are available for all Qualifying Entities, including increased maximum funding amounts per charging port (in addition to the standard incentive maximums) and a reduced minimum match requirement of 10% (instead of the standard 20%).
+*Enhanced incentives are available for all Qualifying Entities, including increased maximum funding amounts per charging port and a reduced minimum match requirement of 10% (instead of the typical 20%).

 ***Based on the power level charging station(s) being requested, applicants must confirm the Vehicle Class Eligibility and the anticipated EVs’ maximum onboard EV charging capability.
 For 50 kW+ DCFC, funding requests seeking one (1) charger for one (1) EV should only be for Class 4 or above EVs (except in certain non-overnight charging scenarios).
-However, 50 kW+ DCFC are eligible to be shared amongst multiple lighter Class EVs (please see the Application Guide for more information).
+However, 50 kW+ DCFC are eligible to be shared amongst multiple lighter Class EVs.

-The Colorado Energy Office strongly encourages applicants to take advantage of all available utility, local, state, and federal incentives for electric vehicles and charging infrastructure.
-CEO will allow awardees to combine additional incentives with Fleet-ZERO funding.
-Fleet-ZERO incentives may not be combined with other state charging infrastructure grant funding, but can be combined with state electric vehicle funding from the Clean Fleet Vehicle & Technology Grant Program.
+The Colorado Energy Office strongly encourages applicants to take advantage of all available utility, local, state, and federal incentives for EVs and charging infrastructure.
+CEO will allow awardees to combine additional incentives with Fleet-ZERO funding, including state electric vehicle and technology funding from the Clean Fleet Vehicle & Technology Grant Program.
+However, Fleet-ZERO incentives may not be combined with other state charging infrastructure grant funding.